leoslamas/book-green-threads-explained/supporting-windows.md

 # Appendix: Supporting Windows

-Our example works for both OSX, Linux and Windows, but as I have pointed out, our Windows implementation is not correct even though it's working.
-Since I've been quite commited to make this work on all three platforms, I'll go through what we need to do in this chapter.
+Our example works for both OSX, Linux and Windows, but as I have pointed out, our Windows implementation is not correct even though it’s working.
+Since I've been quite commited to make this work on all three platforms, I’ll go through what we need to do in this chapter.

 You might wonder why I didn't include this in the original code, and the reason for that is that this is really not at all that relevant for explaining the main concepts I wanted to explore.